mbradds/pipeline-profiles/readme.md

 - Add an option in incidents and conditions py for direct connection to cer infrastructure.
 Wait until pipeline info database is complete though.
 - The dynamic text modude `src/modules/dynamicText.js` is kind of split between english and french methods.
 Where possible, all these methods should be consolidated to take a language parameter.
 This might not always be possible because of the sentence structure between english and french.
 - Company names as file names inside each "company_data" folder is probably going to lead to problems if company names change, or company names are different between datasets.
 Try to implement the same id structure in `webpack.config.js` for each corporate entity across the entire project.
-- Apply the colors pattern in `src/modules/colors.js` to the entire project.
-All colors should be defined here for eng and fra, and then applied to the series id's.
 - Try to get wet4 tabs working for safety & environment navigation vs buttons.
 Tabs are more obvious.
 - Add things like province id's and eng/fra names as constants in langEnglish and langFrench.
 - Add more tests for public methods in `src/modules/dashboard.js`
 - Modify public path in .png file-loader so that image folder doesnt need to be two levels up.
 - Use the same data/id/lookup pattern in traffic & incidents for conditions.
 Having english and french datasets creates an inconsistency risk, and using id's for project names/themes will massively reduce data/bundle size, possibly at the expense of large lookup time?
-- Look into the inheritance pattern in `src/modules/dashboard.js`.
-This might be adding more complexity than its worth.
-- Try to dynamically compute pill height in `src/modules/dashboard.js` instead of hard coding the height.
-This will make it easier to add pills, and optimize this style of dashboard for mobile/smaller screens.
 - Add datestone as an npm depenency.
 This didnt work last time becuse of the default parameter problem in IE11.
 - Add jsDoc strings to all public modules/methods in `src/modules`.
 - Look into the benfits of splitting css files and adding a `src/css` folder that compiles into one main.css file in `dist`.